Time to read: 5 minute read

 Content and Placement is Key in Your Resume

 The content of your resume is important.
 Not only do you share your experiences and successes, but this is your chance to effectively optimize your resume for each position.
 Applicant tracking systems look for key terms as well as key information.
-Ensuring the right information is in the right spot is what will make your resume successful in your job search.
+Ensuring the right information is in the appropriate spot will make your resume successful in your job search.
 To make a great first impression on hiring managers and recruiters, follow these creative resume tips to tighten up your materials.

 Include Contact Information